Charlotte Lennox, Duchess of Richmond: Biography

 Born at Gordon Castle, Lady Charlotte Gordon was the eldest child of Alexander Gordon, 4th Duke of Gordon, and his wife, Jane Maxwell.
 On 9 September 1789, she married Charles Lennox, 4th Duke of Richmond, 4th Duke of Lennox and 4th Duke of Aubigny.

 In 1814, the family moved to Brussels, where the Duchess gave the ball at which the Duke of Wellington received confirmation that the Army of the North under the command of Napoleon Bonaparte had entered the territory of the United Kingdom of the Netherlands near Charleroi (in what is now the Kingdom of Belgium).
 The Duchess and her family continued to live in Brussels until 1818, when her husband was appointed Governor General of British North America.
-The Duchess was widowed in 1819, and in 1836, she inherited the vast Gordon estates on the death of her brother, George Gordon, 5th Duke of Gordon, who had left no legitimate children.
-She died at the age of 73 in London on 5 May 1842.
+The Duchess was widowed in 1819, and in 1836, she inherited the vast Gordon estates on the death of her brother, the 5th Duke of Gordon, who left no legitimate children.

+She died in London on 5 May 1842 at the age of 73.